Lying on top of the world: a school for Nepal

-This project responds to an explicit request made by the Shree Pattale Primary School (village near Selleri) in MNF.
-The school was destroyed by the earthquake and not yet
+This project responds to an explicit request made by the Primary School of Shree Pattale and Necha Gahri at MNF.
+The schools in the Solukhumbu district have been destroyed by the earthquake and not yet completely rebuilt.

 - Improve the education of students in the lower Everest Valley, Nepal.

 - Complete Shree Pattale Primary School, Solukhumbu District with computer room and library.